 Read to learn the fundamentals of building wealth.

 An American hustler in his 50s, who looks like Jason Momoa from Texas, recommended it to me when I was 18.
-The book opened my eyes to money and ignited an interest in improving my state in life ever since.
+The book opened my eyes to building wealth and ignited an interest in improving my state in life ever since.

 A chariot builder and a lyre player living in the ancient city of Babylon have a dark epiphany.